 Learn something new every day More Info... by email

 Whole grains are grains such as wheat, rice, corn, oats, or rye which have not been refined, meaning that the whole grain is retained, rather than just the endosperm.
-Because the grain is left intact, whole grains have more nutritional value than their refined versions, and they also tend to have a more rich, nutty flavor.
+Because the grain is left intact, these grains have more nutritional value than their refined versions, and they also tend to have a more rich, nutty flavor.
 Consuming a balanced amount of whole grains is an important part of a healthy diet, and if you are not sure about whether or not a food is whole grain, read the packaging with care.
-Many manufacturers produce products that look like they are made from whole grains, but are actually made using refined grains.

 Cereal grains have three main parts: the bran, the germ, and the endosperm.
 The bran is a coarse protective outer layer with a high concentration of fiber, niacin, thiamine, riboflavin, magnesium, iron, phosphorus, and zinc.
 Beneath the bran lies the endosperm, the bulk of the grain, which contains the majority of the protein and carbohydrates of the grain.
 At the core of the grain is the germ, a small nutrient rich nubbin which contains vitamin E, magnesium, riboflavin, phosphorus, iron, zinc, niacin, and thiamine.
 Small amounts of protein and fat can also be found in the germ, which is sometimes sold separately as a nutritional supplement.